 The lid on this fan opens with an electrical motor and includes twin arms for better resilience in high winds.

-It boasts a 900 CFM rating and comes with all necessary mounting screws and hardware for an easy installation.
+It boasts a 900 CFM rating and comes with all necessary mounting screws and hardware for easy installation.

 Things We Like